qbancoffee/imac_g3_ivad_board_init/README.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --
 ```
-- Turn on the monitor by shorting pins 10 & 6 (see bottom) and run the initialization script.The iMac should make
+- [Turn on the monitor](#Powering-the-CRT-on-and-off) and run the initialization script.The iMac should make
 a nice old school "CRT IS ON"  sound.
 If there is nothing on the screen , move the mouse or press a key,
 The raspberry pi might have turned off the display because of inactivity.